Podcast Studio Design Tips For Beginners With Starting Cost

 Computer

-That is where all the magic happens, your podcast editing and publishing.
-Make sure your laptop is cleared up before you start recording hours of audio and know which audio editing tool will you use.
+Make sure your computer or laptop is cleared up before you start recording hours of audio and know which audio editing tool will you use.

 Microphone